What do I need to start framing?

 How to order cut to size picture framing materials.

-If you order all of your framing materials pre-cut, the most complicated aspect will be getting the measurements right, including mount overlap and material expansion allowances, and joining the frame.
+If you order all of your framing materials pre-cut, the most complicated aspect will be getting the measurements right, including mount overlap, material expansion allowances, and joining the frame.
 Let’s cover each of those one at a time:

 Correctly sizing a picture frame window mount.

-In most cases, for example on an A4 piece of artwork, mount overlap is approximately 5mm both vertically and horizontally.
+In most cases, for example, on an A4 piece of artwork, mount overlap is approximately 5mm both vertically and horizontally.
 To clarify, that’s 2.5mm on each edge.
-This should be increased on larger images and pieces on thinner paper and decreased on very small images.
+This should be increased for larger images and pieces on thinner paper, and decreased for very small images.

 Correct sizing for picture framing mounts, glass and backing board.